jacderida/sept11-datasets/README.md

 1. Each file in the release is downloaded individually and sequentially.
 So a new connection is opened/closed for each item, and only one at a time.
 It would be possible to use, say, 100 concurrent connections, but I don't want to abuse the archive service.
 2. The archive itself can be slow, depending on which mirror you get redirected to.

 Anyway, this is a process that really doesn't require speed; for larger releases, just leave it running for a few days.
 It uses retries and resuming.
+In the case of release 14, it will more likely take weeks to obtain all the content.

 After the release has been downloaded, verify it:
 ```